anoved/ReadingListReader/README.md

 --------

 - Repackage as a Python package so other Python scripts can access ReadingListReader's functionality directly.
 - Allow deletion and/or mark-as-read of Reading List items.
 Naïvely overwriting `~/Library/Safari/Bookmarks.plist` with a modified plist accomplishes this, albeit without propagating changes to synced browsers/devices.
+Alternatively, use GUI scripting to remove items auto-manually (more compatible, but likely more visually distracting).
 - Provide ReadingList2Instapaper functionality in an AppleScript bundle for greater ease of use.

 ReadingList2Instapaper